QusaiAlHajHasan/Three-Input-OR-Layout/README.md

-# Two-Input-OR-Layout
+# Three-Input-OR-Layout
-Two Input OR Layout using MicroWind Tool
+Three Input OR Layout using MicroWind Tool